mermaidpurse/wrapsher/docs/wrapsher.md

 need to agree on type (you can implement a type which does have this characteristic, though).

-Arrays can be subscripted like strings: `mylist[n]` is syntactic sugar for `mylist.at(n)`.
+Lists can be subscripted like strings: `mylist[n]` is syntactic sugar for `mylist.at(n)`.

 - `bool has(list l, any e)`